 Which is better – PPC or SEO?
 This is a question often asked by many business owners wanting to take their brand’s strategy to the next level.
 But honestly, this question is not easy to reply to because there isn’t a general answer for it.
 Quite the opposite – it is better answered when you look at each particular case.

 To decide which one is best for you and your business, we should start by understanding what each of these two marketing strategies means.
 So, is there a right answer to “which one is better”?
 What if you needed to implement both?
 Let’s start by defining each concept and looking at the pros and cons of each.

-seo: search engine optimization
+SEO: search engine optimisation

-When you use SEO for your optimization strategy, what you’re doing is making sure that the search engine spiders understand what your web’s content is about.
+When you use SEO for your optimisation strategy, what you’re doing is making sure that the search engine spiders understand what your web’s content is about.
 You’re also pointing out the relevancy to its audience.

 You can achieve this by providing valuable and up-to-date content for your audience, using relevant keywords, cultivating inbound links, and using blogging and other social media tools.
 However, Google’s algorithm is always changing.
 So, it’s important to check regularly for updates to keep your SEO’s strategy sharp.

-what are the pros of using seo?
+What are the pros of using SEO?